 - St. Thomas More Medical Complex: An extremely large but well-rated nursing home in Hyattsville that is 2.8 miles (8-minute drive) from Crescent Cities.
 It is owned by NMS Healthcare which also owns four other Maryland nursing homes.

-- Doctors Community Rehabilitation and Patient Care: This facility is comparable with Crescent Cities on the metrics, scoring the same on staffing, higher for its health inspection, but lower for its quality measures.
+- Doctors Community Rehabilitation and Patient Care: Yet another Genesis owned nursing home, this facility is comparable with Crescent Cities on the metrics, scoring the same on staffing, higher for its health inspection, but lower for its quality measures.
 Located in Lanham, two miles from Crescent Cities, this facility also got the overall Medicare rating of 4 stars.
 It is less than 5 miles and a 12-minute drive from Crescent Cities.

 - Our lawyers conduct a similar analysis of each nursing homes in Maryland

 - Settlement value your potential lawsuit.
 Learn about how nursing home neglect and abuse claims are evaluated by attorneys, insurance companies, and juries.